 In any case, dividing assets in a high-net-worth divorce will usually involve some measure of give-and-take.
 For example, the spouse who keeps the family home or a vacation property may also take sole responsibility for the mortgage (note, however, that dividing joint debts presents certain challenges as well).
 Or, one spouse may need to forego his or her interest in a retirement account or privately-held business in order to secure ownership of a possession with sentimental value.

-For parents, securing child custody rights is understandably one of the most important aspects of getting divorced.
+Attorney Joshua R. Hains understands that for parents, securing child custody rights is understandably one of the most important aspects of getting divorced.
 While the parents’ wishes are a factor to be considered, ultimately the Indiana courts will only approve a parenting time plan if it serves the “best interests” of the child.

 When establishing custody in a divorce, there are numerous factors that come into play.
 From the parents’ (and the child’s) wishes to the child’s current living arrangements, divorcing parents must appropriately weigh all of the issues that go into crafting a legally-enforceable parenting time plan.
 For more information on establishing child custody rights in Indiana, you can read: